Hete/kohana-paypal/README.md

     ->execute();
 ```

-Do not pass an array to Request::query, it will erase the initial configuration
+Do not pass an array to `Request::query`, it will erase the initial configuration
 which contains the credentials and method.

 Redirection are handled for requests that requires user interaction.